when you’ll be charged for the full amount if you don’t cancel this order before then.

 Day 5

-In the morning, we’ll take the train to the opulent Versaille Estate.
-We’ll then head directly inside with your skip-the-line access to spend a few hours exploring the palace and grounds.
+After breakfast, we’ll take the train to the opulent VersailleEstate.
+We’ll then head directly inside with our skip-the-line access and we’ll spend a few hours exploring the palace and grounds.

 An audio guide is provided so you can explore the famous palace rooms, including the Hall of Mirrors, at your own pace.
 Walk from hall to gilded hall, looking at ornately painted ceilings and the private royal quarters.
 Travel back in time as you discover what life was like living in the splendor of the court of the kings and queens of France.